skx/puppet-summary/README.md

     reporturl = http://localhost:3001/upload

 * If you're running the dashboard on a different host you'll need to use the external IP/hostname here.
-* Once configured don't forget to restart your puppet service!
+* Once you've changed your master's configuration don't forget to restart the service!

 If you __don't__ wish to change your puppet-server initially you can test what it would look like by importing the existing YAML reports from your